Policy on Prohibited Discrimination, Harassment, and Related Misconduct

 Our policies and procedures show that we actively value diversity in our workplace and seek to take advantage of the rich backgrounds and abilities of everyone while meeting our regulatory obligations.

 Duke is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
 The institution prohibits discrimination on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status in the administration of its educational policies, admission policies, financial aid, employment, or any other institution program or activity.

 Title IX Statement

 Title IX and its implementing regulations prohibit sex discrimination in education programs or activities receiving federal funds.
-Read the full Title IX Statement and Further Information document.
+Full Title IX Statement and Further Information document

 If you are a faculty or staff member with concerns or questions, you are encouraged to address them as soon as possible by speaking with your manager, supervisor, department chair, or dean.
 You may also express concerns related to harassment, discrimination, sexual misconduct, and related retaliation to the Office for Institutional Equity at 919-684-8222.

 Students are also encouraged to raise concerns or questions related to harassment, discrimination, sexual misconduct, and related retaliation to the Office of Student Affairs at firstname.lastname@example.org.